-Name tents are a fairly common practice for name tags in the classroom, but the way you can make if different and creative is through how you use the tent.
+Name tents are a fairly common practice for name tags in the classroom.
+The way you make if different and creative is through how you use the tent.
 It’s the way you fold it and the things you have your students write on each side that can make it unique and creative.
-If this is the only option you use all year, you can continually change it up each time you make them.
+If this is the only option you use all year, you can continually change it up each time your students make them.

 You can fold it in half and have them write something different on each side, or you can trifold it so they can write on all three sides.
 My students tended to prefer the trifold as they got to put something hidden or secret on the bottom section.

 This type of name tag is easily moveable and great for flexible seating!